vyruz1986/WifiNumericDisplay/README.md

 ## Introduction

-This project is a generic 4-digit 7-segment numeric display which can be controlled over WiFi
+This project is a generic 4-digit 7-segment numeric display which can be controlled over WiFi.
+It uses a Wemos D1 Mini MCU and TPIC6B595 power logic shift registers to control pieces of powerful, very bright 24V LED strip segments.
+These displays are highly visible even in bright sunlight over a long distance (used in Fyball competitions where viewing distance is around 30 meters).

 It was created for use in Flyball, but can easily be applied elsewhere